rhertzog/distro-tracker/docs/design.rst

-When running a single task, all other tasks which are dependent on that one are automatically run afterwards, in the correct order and ensuring a task runs only once all the tasks it depends on are complete.
+When running a single task, all other tasks which are dependent on that one are automatically run afterwards, in the correct order and ensuring a task runs only once all the tasks it depends on are completed.
 It also makes sure not to initiate any task for which no events were raised.

 In order to implement a task, the :class:`pts.core.tasks.BaseTask` class should